-Jack and Zeraph both split up the large group of melee attackers each having ten in their group, while Agnis led the eight magicians and seven healers.
-Zero was the one that moved from one group to another, directing them and even updating his teammates on what was going on at each other end.
+Jack and Zeraph split up the large group of melee attackers, each having ten in their group, while Agnis led the eight magicians and seven healers.
+Zero was the one that moved from one group to another, directing them and even updating his teammates on what was going on at each other’s end.

-“Tighten your attack and watch each others back.
-I’ll be drawing three-fourth of them to me, while the rest you guys need to pick them off quickly,” Zero jumped towards a Red Minotaur with outstretched claws.
-His claws went past the raised ax that feebly attempt to stop Zero’s attack but failed.
+“Tighten your attack and watch each other’s backs.
+I’ll be drawing three-fourth of them to me, while the rest, you guys need to pick them off quickly,” Zero jumped towards a Red Minotaur with outstretched claws.
+His claws went past the raised ax that feebly attempted to stop Zero’s attack but failed.

 “Got it!”
-Jack swung his battle hammer like a bat and the impact caused the charging Red Minotaur ax to shatter.
+Jack swung his battle hammer like a bat, and the impact caused the charging Red Minotaur ax to shatter.
 Sometimes Zero wondered if Jack practiced baseball by the way he swung his battle hammer.
-Almost half of his attacks seemed in some way have that baseball stance when batting.
+However, almost half his attacks seemed to have that baseball stance when batting.

-Jack’s group swiftly took out the Red Minotaurs one-by-one, while Zero aggravated a good third of the Red Minotaurs.
-He had to run around, and use fire to keep them at bay.
-At times, he had to be very careful not to be overrun by the Red Minotaurs or he would lose his health quickly and die.
+Jack’s group swiftly took out the Red Minotaurs one by one, while Zero aggravated a good third of the Red Minotaurs.
+He had to run around and use fire to keep them at bay.
+He had to be very careful not to be overrun by the Red Minotaurs, or he would lose his health quickly and die.

-Zero was happy to see that the soldiers that joined his group were leveling up with them, even though their levels were lower than Zero’s group, they were a great asset in this endless labyrinth.
-Without their help, they would of gotten overrun in a couple of battles.
-Not only that the soldiers became stronger, the battles between the Red Minotaur slowly became easier to deal with.
-With a pleased smile, Zero wondered if he would gain any rewards for bringing back the soldiers that were stuck in this endless maze.
-He couldn’t wait to see the stupid king’s face when he brought the treasure and the lost soldiers.
+Zero was happy to see that the soldiers that joined his group were leveling up with them; even though their levels were lower than Zero’s group, they were a great asset in this endless Labyrinth.
+Without their help, they would have gotten overrun in several battles.
+As a result, not only did the soldiers become stronger, the battles between the Red Minotaur slowly became easier to deal with.
+With a pleased smile, Zero wondered if he would gain any rewards for bringing back the soldiers that were stuck in this endless Maze.
+He couldn’t wait to see the stupid King’s face when he brought the treasure and the lost soldiers.

 With a grin, Zero finished off the last Red Minotaur with his jaws.
-Zero’s group continued forward into the endless labyrinth.
+Then, zero’s group continued forward into the endless Labyrinth.

 August 1, 2054.
 Saturday.
 5:00pm

-The days passed and Zero and his group was still stuck in the giant maze.
-They have fought thousands of Red Minotaurs through the endless maze.
+The days passed, and Zero and his group were still stuck in the giant Maze.
+They have fought thousands of Red Minotaurs through the endless Maze.
 They fought, rested, and pushed forward.
-Zero wondered when the endless maze will ever let up, the grueling walk through the maze was becoming monotonous.
-He felt like they were stuck in the maze for years.
+Zero wondered when the endless Maze would ever let up; the grueling walk through the Maze was becoming monotonous.
+He felt like they had been stuck in the Maze for years.

 The real problem that constantly cropped up was the shortage of food.
-Feeding the soldiers to keep their stamina up was cutting a large chunk of Kiyro’s food stash.
-He did not have enough to feed everyone, but luckily for him they stumbled upon a couple of Oasis through the maze.
+Feeding the soldiers to keep their stamina was cutting a large chunk of Kyros’ food stash.
+Unfortunately, he did not have enough to feed everyone, but luckily for him, they stumbled upon a couple of Oasis through the Maze.
 There were fresh foods like fruits, vegetables, and even fish.

 Zero and his small group sat around a small oasis.
-Small trees that gave great shades, large body of water, and even bountiful wildlife that came and went throughout the day.
-The smell of grilled fish drifting through the air, as loud boisterous laughs could be heard.
+Small trees gave great shade, a large body of water, and even bountiful wildlife that came and went throughout the day.
+The smell of grilled fish drifted through the air as loud, boisterous laughs could be heard.

 “She’s a genius.
-I tell you.
-I have never had such delicacy before coming from a fish.”
+I’ll tell you.
+I have never had such a delicacy before coming from a fish.”
 Eron raised the grilled fish towards Agnis in honor of her making such delicious food.

-Zero had to agree that the food that Agnis made was truly an exquisite delicacy that he rarely ate.
-It wasn’t until he was partying with Agnis that he was able to eat such delicious food.
-The best part of her cooked food was the added bonus that came with it.
-The fish he had taken a bite out of gave him twice the normal stamina while the coconut drink that he had next to him gave him temporary strength points.
+Zero had to agree that the food that Agnis made was an exquisite delicacy that he rarely ate.
+It wasn’t until he was partying with Agnis that he could eat such delicious food.
+However, the best part of her cooked food was the added bonus that came with it.
+The fish he had taken a bite out of gave him twice the normal stamina, while the coconut drink he had next gave him temporary strength points.

-He was glad that Agnis was with them, especially times like these when long adventures had a high chance of food running short.
-While Zero searched and identified for food, he gave them to Agnis to cook.
-She had made some interesting dishes that he never seen before.
-Spicy tailed lizard, cactus bomb juice, and sweet coconut grilled fish.
-At first he was skeptical with trying the tailed lizard, but once he tried it, no words could describe the tangy flavor that it gave.
+He was glad that Agnis was with them, especially at times like these when long adventures had a high chance of food running short.
+So while Zero searched and identified for food, he gave them to Agnis to cook.
+She had made some interesting dishes that he had never seen before.

-“So delicious.”
-Jack replied.
-His face was stuffed full with grilled fish and spicy tailed lizard.
-For a moment, Zero wondered how Jack would swallow such large mouthful in one gulp.
+“So delicious,” Jack replied.
+His face was stuffed full of grilled fish and spicy-tailed lizard.
+Zero wondered how Jack would swallow such a large mouthful in one gulp for a moment.

 “Wow.
 Where did you learn to cook like this?”
 Alan asked.
-For a moment Zero thought he saw a tear of happiness drop from his eyes.
+Zero thought he saw a tear of happiness drop from his eyes for a moment.
 “You’ll make a wonderful wife.
 Your husband would never starve.”

-Agnis blushed red, she was cleaning up her knives, pots and pans.
-She then stored it away into her Zenith pouch.
+Agnis blushed red, cleaning up her knives, pots, and pans.
+She then stored it away in her Zenith pouch.
 “I had some spare time.”
 Her voice was low, almost like a whisper.

 “Not bad.”
-Zeraph was eating slow and in small bites.
-Even when Zeraph was eating, Kiyro could see that he had kept himself from spilling or making a mess of himself.
-Now that he had thought about it, he had never seen Zeraph ever have a single stain on his clothes or face.
+Zeraph was eating slowly and in small bites.
+Even when Zeraph was eating, Kiyro could see that he had kept himself from spilling or making a mess.
+Now that he had thought about it, he had never seen Zeraph have a single stain on his clothes or face.
 A complete neat freak to the end.
 “Do you know how to make spring rolls?”

 “I’ll do just that.”
 Zeraph finished his meal.
 “Zero, how long do you think we are till our destination?
 This quest is taking a bit too long for comfort.”

 “Well.”
 Zero thought it over.
-From the progress they were making, he assumed possibly that they were a good three-fourth of the way through, but because the labyrinth moved he wasn’t even sure.
+From the progress they were making, he assumed they were possibly a good three-fourths of the way through, but because the Labyrinth moved, he wasn’t even sure.
 “Honestly, I don’t know.”
 He felt lost and defeated.
-The dreary walls of the labyrinth started to get to him.
-These past few days, he was even dreaming about labyrinth.
+The dreary walls of the Labyrinth started to get to him.
+These past few days, he was even dreaming about labyrinths.

-“How many small Oasis have we came across?”
+“How many small Oasis have we come across?”

 “Five this past week.”

-“Did you noticed that not each one is similar.”
+“Did you notice that not each one is similar?”

 “I actually did as well.”

 “Really?”
 Jack rubbed his dwarven belly.
-He leaned back and began to pick his teeth with a toothpick.
-“I thought throughout this whole time, we been going around in circles.”
+Then, he leaned back and began to pick his teeth with a toothpick.
+“I thought we were going around in circles throughout this whole time.”

 “You actually remember all that.”
 Jack was speechless.
 “Wow.
-I thought I had good memory but yours outclass mine.”
+I thought I had a good memory, but yours outclass mine.”

-“You kidding me right?
+“You’re kidding me, right?
 Do you know how much people want that ability in school?
-It’s like a free pass to not study so hard for test and you could even ace everything without trying.
-The amount of play time one could have,” said Jack enviously.
+It’s like a free pass to not study so hard for a test, and you could even ace everything without trying.
+The amount of playtime one could have,” said Jack enviously.
 “I would love to have such skills.”

 “I don’t know.
-There are some down side to be able to remember things indefinitely.”
+There are some downsides to being able to remember things indefinitely.”

 Jack went quiet.
 “I see.
 That is a problem.”

 “There are always pros and cons to everything.”
 Zero knew this better than anyone.
-To gain a gift one also gains the curse that followed right behind it.
+To gain a gift, one also gains the curse that follows right behind it.
 He could still remember freshly the day the two college students were murdered.
-How they looked, what pose they were in, the clothes they wore, and even to the miniscule details.
-It still brought shivers every time he remembered the man in the mask, Angel.
+How they looked, what pose they were in, the clothes they wore, and even the minuscule details.
+It still shivers every time he remembers the man in the mask, Angel.

-He shook his head trying to clear to his thought.
-He did not want to remember such scene again.
+He shook his head, trying to clear his thoughts.
+He did not want to remember such a scene again.
 The only thing he could do was push back the thoughts deep into his mind.
 Even though he could not forget, all he could do was ignore it as best as he could.

-“So are you saying that we are getting close or are you just throwing out a theory?” said Jack.
+“So are you saying we are getting close, or are you just throwing out a theory?” said Jack.

 “We are getting close.
-The thing is when I was scouting around for a bit, I did find some human bones sticking out of the ground near the large boulder over there.”
+When I was scouting around for a bit, I found some human bones sticking out of the ground near the large boulder over there.”

 “What?”
-Jack who was leaning back comfortable bolted upright.
+Jack, who was leaning back comfortably, bolted upright.
 “Human bones?
 Here?”